divi4/AustralianFIRECalculator/README.md

 -[Single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle), that objects/classes should be only be responsible for a single part of the program

 ## Things to do:
+-Correct the future value of annuity formula in findSuperAmountPreSuper()
+-Replace hardcode in findFireNumber()
 -Fix up Super future value calculations in createGraphData()
 -Add calculations to determine pre-Super FIRE number
 -Add pre-Super data to graph